Vosotros Commands: The Complete Guide [With Example Sentences]

 There’s only one irregular conjugation to worry about: The verb irse (to leave) retains its final d and becomes ¡idos!
 (Leave!).

-This is technically the grammatically correct way to conjugate positive commands.
-However, when talking to people in Spain, you may notice that there are certain colloquial variations that are widely used and accepted.
+This is the grammatically correct way to conjugate positive commands.
+However, you may notice that there are certain colloquial variations that are widely used and accepted in Spain.

 Some speakers will keep the final d attached to the command, saying something like ¡Sentados!
 (Sit down!) instead of sentaos.

 Other times, you’ll see people replace that final d with an r when adding the pronoun os.
-For example, it wouldn’t be uncommon to hear ¡Veniros!
+For example, ¡Veniros!
 (Come here!) instead of veníos.

 When it comes to reflexive pronouns, negative commands are much simpler.
 Much like object pronouns, the os simply comes between the word “no” and the verb: